JAYB2298/Task/src/readmeFile.txt

 )

-(1) On signIn page when user LogIn it will redirect to product page (2) On product page when user Logout in console it shows data of api same goes for the cart page and get directed to signIn page again
+(1) On signIn page when user LogIn it will redirect to product page (2) On product page when user Logout in console it shows data of api and get directed to signIn page again